How pets have become vital to mental health

 A Calmer, Happier Home

 As more people understand mental health, the role of pets in emotional healing is clearer than ever.
-Whether a dog wagging its tail or a cat’s soft purr, pets bring comfort, reduce stress, and add joy to life.
+Whether it’s a dog wagging its tail or a cat’s soft purr, pets bring comfort, reduce stress, and add joy to life.